nickvaras/rosbridge-websocket-examples/README.md

 # rosbridge-websocket-examples
 A set of bare-bones examples mini-drivers to control a mobile robot using rosbridge over websockets.

-This sample code is meant to demonstrate basic communication without using any special client library, although more sophisticated functionality can be achieved by means of thin client libraries like [roslibjs](http://wiki.ros.org/roslibjs) and [roslibpy](https://github.com/gramaziokohler/roslibpy).

 For Python example, see python folder. for Javascript example, see js folder.